obonac/obonac.github.io/_pages/faqs.md

 ---
-permalink: /about/
+permalink: /faqs/
-title: "About"
+title: "Frequently Asked Questions"
 ---

-## Frequently Asked Questions

 ### How many languages does the Hindawi Programming System support?

 All written languages we have currently volunteers for Hindi, Bengali, and Telugu, we are looking for volunteers to translate into other languages.

 Click here to join us.